Recognised overseas accounting bodies

 You will receive confirmation in writing of the outcome of your application.
 If your application is successful, the appropriate pro-rata subscription amount will be required.
 If your application is unsuccessful, the application fee will not be refunded.

-If approved, you must retain membership of your overseas body.
+If your membership to Chartered Accountants ANZ is approved on the basis of a reciprocal membership agreement with a GAA body, you are encouraged to maintain your home membership if you are intending to return to that country, however this is not mandatory for all GAA bodies* with the exception of ICAEW.
 If you are a member of a GAA Institute or a legally constituted State Authority in the United States and resident in that body's country, you have a choice as to whether you adhere to the training and development requirements of the Institute or your home body.